 For example, go from Low E to Low A

 Must specify for every action.
+Not a combat viable ability unless doing a dash attack.

 Only can be used on others, not on yourself